sboday/edx-documentation/en_us/shared/course_features/cohorts/verified_track_cohorts.rst

 * Learners who enroll in the verified track are automatically placed in the verified track cohort.

-* Learners who enroll in the audit track are placed in the cohort or one of the cohorts for audit track learners.
+* Learners who enroll in the audit track are placed in the cohort or cohorts that you created for audit track learners.

 Learners see content that is specific for their cohort, including any discussion topics that you specify as cohort-specific.
 When learners